laubonghaudoi/LDC/files/LDC.md

 ## Directory Structure & File Format Specific Details

-The corpus has three csv files: `char.csv`, `word.csv` and `phrase_fragment.csv`.
+The corpus consists of three CSV files: `char.csv`, `word.csv` and `phrase_fragment.csv`.
 All files contain two columns:

 - `char`: The Chinese character(s) of this lexical entry
-- `jyutping`: The Jyutping pronunciation of this lexical entry
+- `jyutping`: The pronunciation in Jyutping of this lexical entry

 Note that we separate the multi-character word entries into two files, `word.csv` and `phrase_fragementcsv`.
 This is for the convenience of different applications. `phrase_fragementcsv.csv` contains multi-character entries that are phrases, sentences, or sentence fragments, which are usually longer in length than entries in `word.csv`.

 All data is stored in UTF-8 encodings.
 There are currently ~34k entries in `char.csv`, ~95k entries in `word.csv` and ~8k entries in `phrase_fragment.csv`

-rime-cantonese is also open sourced on GitHub at https://github.com/CanCLID/rime-cantonese-upstream.
-It has a downstream version which is reformatted as to serve as an Input Method (IME) database, link: https://github.com/rime/rime-cantonese.
+rime-cantonese is also open sourced on GitHub at <https://github.com/CanCLID/rime-cantonese-upstream>.
+There is also a downstream version that is reformatted to serve as an Input Method (IME) database, link: <https://github.com/rime/rime-cantonese>.

 ## Checksums